-The IPR provisions must be directly related to the use, sale or resale of goods or services by the buyer or its customers.
-In the case of franchising where marketing forms the object of the exploitation of the IPRs, the goods or services are distributed by the master franchisee or the franchisees; and
+the IPR provisions must be directly related to the use, sale or resale of goods or services by the buyer or its customers.
+In the case of franchising where marketing forms the object of the exploitation of the IPRs, the goods or services are distributed by the master franchisee or the franchisees;

-The IPR provisions, in relation to the contract goods or services, must not contain restrictions of competition having the same object as vertical restraints that are not exempted under the VBER.
+the IPR provisions, in relation to the contract goods or services, must not contain restrictions of competition having the same object as vertical restraints that are not exempted under Regulation (EU) X.

-Such conditions ensure that the VBER applies to vertical agreements where the use, sale or resale of goods or services can be performed more effectively because IPRs are assigned to or licensed for use by the buyer.
-This means that restrictions concerning the assignment or use of IPRs can be covered by the VBER when the main object of the agreement is the purchase or distribution of goods or services.
+These conditions ensure that Regulation (EU) X applies to vertical agreements where the use, sale or resale of goods or services can be performed more effectively because IPRs are assigned to or licensed for use by the buyer.
+This means that restrictions concerning the assignment or use of IPRs benefit from the exemption provided by Article 2(1) of the Regulation where the main object of the agreement is the purchase or distribution of goods or services.

-The first condition makes clear that the context in which the IPRs are provided is an agreement to purchase or distribute goods, or an agreement to purchase or provide services, and not an agreement concerning the assignment or licensing of IPRs for the manufacture of goods, nor a pure licensing agreement.
-The VBER does not cover for instance:
+The first condition, set out in paragraph (72)(a), makes clear that the IPRs must be provided in the context of an agreement to purchase or distribute goods, or an agreement to purchase or provide services, and not an agreement concerning the assignment or licensing of IPRs for the manufacture of goods, nor a pure licensing agreement.
+Regulation (EU) X does not cover for instance:

-agreements where a party provides another party with a recipe and licenses the other party to produce a drink with this recipe;
+agreements where a party provides another party with a recipe and licenses the other party to produce a drink with that recipe;

-agreements under which one party provides another party with a mould or master copy and licenses the other party to produce and distribute copies;

 the pure licence of a trade mark or sign for the purposes of merchandising;

 sponsorship contracts concerning the right to advertise oneself as being an official sponsor of an event;